 “Pleased to meetcha, Eugene.
 And what is it that you’re carrying in that pack of yours?
 Looks stuffed fit to burst.”

-“I’m delivering paper and books to Fencepost, if you’ve heard of it.
+“I’m delivering paper and books to Fencepost.
 Quaint little village out in the southland all by itself.
 Heard of it?”

 She shakes her head.
 “Stick to these parts.
 Not a traveler.
 Make me own paper outta wood pulp when I need it.”

 “Well that’s certainly one way to do it.
-My master thinks Fencepost is an untapped market.
+My father thinks Fencepost is an untapped market.
 We shall see about that.”

 “Don’t read much either.
 Wrote me own spellbooks, and everything else I can learn from some fresh wolf guts.”